carissalow/rapids/docs/features/phone-data-yield.md

 - A valid minute is any 60 second window when any phone sensor logged at least 1 row of data
 - A valid hour is any 60 minute window with at least X valid minutes.
 The X or threshold is given by `[MINUTE_RATIO_THRESHOLD_FOR_VALID_YIELDED_HOURS]`

-The timestamps of all sensors are concatenated and then grouped per day segment.
-Minute and hour windows are created from the beginning of each day segment instance and these windows are marked as valid based on the definitions above.
-The duration of each day segment is taken into account to compute the features described below.
+The timestamps of all sensors are concatenated and then grouped per time segment.
+Minute and hour windows are created from the beginning of each time segment instance and these windows are marked as valid based on the definitions above.
+The duration of each time segment is taken into account to compute the features described below.

-!!! info "Available day segments and platforms"
+!!! info "Available time segments and platforms"
-    - Available for all day segments
+    - Available for all time segments
     - Available for Android and iOS

 !!! info "File Sequence"